MelonKony/millmint/content/utopia/characters/draft.md

 </div>

 {{<section>}}
 **Moise ra Hasapis** is Tzipora's neighbour and best friend.
 Like Tzipora, he was born overseas and has only started schooling in Vekllei in late childhood.
-Imposing in both attitude and posture, Moise is feared and respected among his roommates.
+Imposing in both attitude and posture, Moise is feared and respected among his peers.

 {{< button href="/tags/moise" >}}See all stories featuring Moise{{< /button >}}
 {{</section>}}